Following is an update on my search for the perfect recipe organizer…

 As for those other 462 files I have in Google Docs… to be honest, I only use 15 or so regularly.
 The rest are holding old info that I just wanted to save somewhere.
 I’ve been using Google Docs for many, many years.
 It’s a great “holding tank” for things you think you might need later!
 And it’s easy to stay organized if you keep separate “types” of info in separate folders.

-These are the types of things I tend to store in Google Docs:
+These are the types of things I like to store in Google Docs (or Google Drive):

 Are you using Google Docs for anything fun?
 Have you tried it with your recipes yet?